Castello di Maredolce

 The Maredolce Castle (Italian: Castello di Maredolce), also called Favara Palace (Italian: Palazzo della Favara), is a medieval building of Palermo.
-During the Siculo-Norman age it represented one of the "Solatii Regii" of the Kings of Sicily in the capital city.
+During the Siculo-Norman age it represented one of the "Solatii Regii", pleasure palaces, of the Kings of Sicily.
 It is located within Favara Park, in the neighbourhood of Brancaccio.

 History

 The origins of the building remains shrouded in mystery.
 Some scholars tend to attribute the foundation of the castle to the emir Ja'far al-Kalbi (998-1019), believing that it was built over a preexisting structure.
 Other scholars believe that the castle dates back to the Norman era, although others consider that just the lake of the Favara Park was realized in the age of the Hauteville dynasty.
 The first documents regarding the castle and its park are the "Chronicon sive Annales" of Romuald Guarna and a poem of the muslim poet Abd ar-Rahman al-Itrabanishi (12th century).

 In 1071, during the military campaign to conquer Palermo, the area of the castle was occupied by the Norman Count Roger I. After a few decades, it was used as one of the "Solatii Regii" erected along the royal parks of the city and, thus, became one of the royal residence of the first King of Sicily, Roger II.
 The structure was a part of a fortified complex located at the foot of Monte Grifone, probably closed within a surrounding wall including the palace, a ḥammām and an artificial lake.

 In 1328 the King Frederick III gave the castle and the park to the Teutonic Order, whose headquarters was at the Basilica della Magione.
 During this period the structure was used as a hospital.
 In the 15th century the castle passed to the noble family Beccadelli di Bologna.
 In 17th century another change of ownership occurred and the castle was ceded to the Duke Francesco Agraz.
 Under the ownership of the Agraz family the building was left in a state of massive neglect and, thus, became known with the epithet of "Castellaccio".

 In 1992 the Sicilian Region has acquired the complex thanks to an expropriation.
 The restoration started in 2007, but even in 2016 some spaces near the castle are unlawfully occupied.
 The still precarious conditions of the structure have temporarily prevented the inclusion of the castle within the Unesco World Heritage Site called Arab-Norman Palermo and the Cathedral Churches of Cefalù and Monreale.